krisnova/knobs/README.md

 # knobs
 Kubernetes Native Open Broadcasting Software

+_This is a work in progress.
+Pull requests accepted_

 ## Project components

 The `knobs` project will be composed of the following components that can be composed together for live production and recording on Kubernetes like systems.